120 percent rule for solar breakers

 Why load side connections?

 Load side connections are the simplest way to connect a solar PV system to an AC grid.
-The only upgrade required to a panelboard is an installation of a bi-directional breaker as far away as possible on the bus from the other source breaker(s).
+The only upgrade required to a load panel is an installation of a bi-directional breaker as far away as possible on the bus from the other source breaker(s).
 However 64-112 limits the sum rating of the supply breakers at 125% of bus rating for homes, and 120% for non-dwellings, and I’ll give an example to show why.

 What’s the point of CE Code 64-112’s 120 and 125 percent rules?

 Consider a bus that has a rating of 225A and connected to a single source of energy (transformer, generator, or what have you) through a 200A breaker.
 No problem here.
 The bus is always protected because if more than 200A of current tried to reach it, the supply breaker will trip and interrupt the current.
 Is this still true when the bus is connected to another power sources?
-Below is a picture of a panelboard being fed from two sources, namely a solar inverter and another power source, which could for example be a generator, a transformer or another panelboard.
+Below is a picture of a load panel being fed from two sources, namely a solar inverter and another power source, which could for example be a generator, a transformer or another panel board.
 Each power source is connected through a breaker that limits the current or power flow reaching the bus.

 solar inverter interconnection